TheRosettaFoundation/SOLAS-Match/README.md

   - source_unit_for_later_stats       VARCHAR(50)  NOT NULL, # e.g. Words Terms Pages Hours
   - unit_rate                         FLOAT        NOT NULL, # Default Unit Rate ($ Rate for Display in Task View)
   - rate_for_recognition              FLOAT        NOT NULL,
+- If a Partner cancels a task, they must enter a reason (not just in the "other" case).
+- More information is given before confirming task cancellation about what exactly happens: "Note: when you cancel a task all tasks in the same language pair/file combination will also be cancelled.
+Additionally an email will be sent to any linguists working on the tasks."

 ## Version 13.1